This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is mitral regurgitation diagnosed?

 - X-ray, CT, or MRI pictures may show problems with your valve or an enlarged heart.
 These tests may also show fluid in your lungs.
-You may be given contrast liquid to help the heart and lungs show up better in the pictures.
+You may be given contrast liquid to help your heart and lungs show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - An EKG test records the electrical activity of your heart.
 It is used to check for an abnormal heart rhythm caused by mitral regurgitation.